|Researched by||John Readman||Refereed by||This information is not refereed|

 No evidence for Halichondria panicea in hypersaline conditions was found.

 Sensitivity assessment.
 Little direct evidence was found to assess sensitivity to this pressure.
 Although some increases in salinity may be tolerated by the associated species present these are generally short-term and mitigated during tidal inundation.
 This biotope is considered, based on distribution on the mid-shore, to be sensitive to increase in salinity to > 40 ppt.
-Resistance is therefore assessed as ‘Low’ and recovery as ‘High’.
-Sensitivity is therefore assessed as ‘Low'.
+Resistance is, therefore, assessed as ‘Low’ and resilience as ‘High’.
+Sensitivity is, therefore, assessed as ‘Low' but with 'Low' confidence.

 The characterizing sponge species Halichondria panicea and Hymeniacidon perleve occur in harbours and estuaries (Ackers et al., 1992) and have both been recorded in biotopes of variable salinity (Connor et al., 2004).
 Dendrodoa grossularia has been recorded as an abundant component of benthic fauna in Nottinghambukta, Svalbard where salinity can range between 6 and 20‰ (Różycki & Gruszczyński, 1991).